MetPX/sarracenia/doc/sr3.1.rst

 =======

 *This is of interest to administrators only*
+*FIXME: this is v2 functionality that is not active in v3, requires modernization*

 Sources of data need to indicate the clusters to which they would like data to be delivered.
 PUMPING is implemented by administrators, and refers copying data between pumps.
-Pumping is accomplished using on_message plugins which are provided with the package.
+Pumping is accomplished using on_messages callbacks which are provided with the package.

 When messages are posted, if no destination is specified, the delivery is assumed to be only the pump itself.
 To specify the further destination pumps for a file, sources use